Skip to main content

 Version Agent Implementations

-# Create versions
+# Create version tags

-edgit tag create scraper v1.0.0 --type=agent
+edgit tag create agents/scraper v1.0.0

-edgit tag create scraper v1.5.0 --type=agent
+edgit tag create agents/scraper v1.5.0

 Reference Agent Versions